 So by now we all know there are 50 shades of grey.
-For a book or a film that’s one thing, but if we’re talking about your wardrobe, it’s time for a rethink.
+For a book or a film that’s one thing, but if we’re talking about colour in your wardrobe, it’s time for a rethink.

 For some reason, lots of us are scared of injecting some colour into our clothes.
 But it really can become your secret weapon to help you get more from your work and social life, as well as expressing yourself instead of hiding behind yet more swathes of black.

 Colour is everywhere – we may not consciously notice it, but it can play a big part in our emotions, decision making and non-verbal communication.
 Our brain registers colour before images or words, which is why marketing strategists use colour to make things more appealing to us, in terms of packaging, corporate branding, advertising and interior design.

 And, if you think about it, there’s no reason why the colour of our clothes can’t have a similar impact.

 You don’t need to suddenly swap all your blacks and greys for brights – there are some great, subtle ways to introduce colour to make just the right impression:

 This colour gets you noticed.
 We often associate it with assertiveness and power, but it needs using wisely to avoid being confused with aggression.